Glossary

 Daily baseline30 to 35 mL/kg body mass across the day

-Body and routine checks
+Body and routine adjustments

 Body profileHydration cuePractical start target

-Smaller body framelower baseline lossesbegin at lower end of range
+Smaller body frameLower baseline lossesBegin at lower end of range

-Larger active framehigher absolute volume needbegin at upper end of range
+Larger active frameHigher absolute volume needBegin at upper end of range

-Shift scheduleirregular sleepalign hydration blocks around schedule, not clock alone
+Shift scheduleIrregular sleepAlign hydration blocks around schedule, not clock alone

 Correction and timing